Tholos de El Romeral

-Tholos de El Romeral, situated 2.5 km north east of the town of Antequera (Andalusia), is one of the most important examples of Neolithic architecture in southern Europe.
+Tholos de El Romeral, situated 2.5 km north east of the town of Antequera (Andalusia), is one of the most important examples of early Bronze Age architecture in southern Europe.
 Tholos de El Romeral, also known as Cueva de Romeral (Cave of Romeral) and Dolmen de Romeral, is a megalithic burial site built circa 1800 BCE.
-It is one of three tombs in region, the others being Dolmen de Menga and Dolmen de Viera, both situated to the south west.
+It is one of three tombs in the region, the others being Dolmen de Menga and Dolmen de Viera, both situated to the south west.

-In 2016, the dolmens of Menga, Viera, and El Romeral were all inscribed as a UNESCO World Heritage Site under the name "Antequera Dolmens Site".
+In 2016, the dolmens of Menga, Viera, and El Romeral were all inscribed as a UNESCO World Heritage Site under the name Antequera Dolmens Site.

 Date

 As late as the 20th century it was believed that the three megalithic tombs in the area (Dolmen de Menga, Dolmen de Viera and Tholos de El Romeral) originated from the same period.
 However subsequent research supports widely spaced dates between the first two (around 3800 BCE) and the construction of Tholos de El Romeral which is now thought to have been built around 1800 BCE.
 It is recognised and attributed to the wider culture of the Los Millares, which had its centre more than 200 kilometres to the east.
 The main reasons for this are the different stone materials used and the differing floor plans of the chambers, as the other two tombs have rectangular chambers.